sredlin/Exchange2016Azure/readme.md

 </a>

-This template deploys Exchange 2016 CU12.
+This template deploys a VM with ADDS and Exchange 2016 CU12 installed.